 Brian J. Gaines is a professor at the University of Illinois, with appointments in the Department of Political Science and at the Institute of Government and Public Affairs.
-He received a BA with honors from the University of British Columbia and his AM and PhD from Stanford University, where he was also the playing president of the ice hockey club.
+He received a BA with honors from the University of British Columbia and AM and PhD degrees from Stanford University, where he was also the playing president of the ice hockey club.
 Most of his research deals with elections, electoral rules, and public opinion.
 With Wendy Cho and Jake Bowers, he co-edited the Political Methodologist from 2010-2013.
-Since July 2011, he has been the editor of American Politics Research.
+From 2011 to 2015, he was the editor of American Politics Research.
 Between 2005 and 2007, he completed marathons on all seven continents.

 - BA (honours): UBC, 1988

 - Gaines, Brian J., and James H. Kuklinski.
 "A Possible Next Frontier in Political Communication Research: Merging the Old with the New."
 Oxford Handbook of American Public Opinion and the Media.
 Ed.
 Robert Y. Shapiro and Lawrence R. Jacobs.
 Oxford: Oxford University Press, 2011.
 43-58.

 - Gaines, Brian J., and James H. Kuklinski.
 "Treatment Effects."
 Cambridge Handbook of Experimental Political Science.
 Ed.
 James N. Druckman, Donald P. Green, James H. Kuklinski, and Arthur Lupia.
 Cambridge, UK: Cambridge University Press, 2011.
 445-458.

 - Gaines, Brian J. "Compact Risk: Some Downsides to Establishing National Plurality Presidential Elections."
 Electoral College Reform: Challenges and Possibilities.
 Ed.
 Gary Bugh.
 Farnham: Ashgate, 2010.
 113-126.